 - 4.1 The Board shall be the trustee of funds received by the PTSC.
-In accordance with the California Government Code (CGC) Section 53607, the Board hereby delegates the authority to invest or reinvest the PTSC's funds, to sell or exchange securities so purchased and to deposit securities for safekeeping to the CFO for a one year period, who thereafter assumes full responsibility for such transactions and shall make a monthly report of those transactions to the Board.
-Subject to review by the Board, the Board may renew the delegation of authority each year. - 4.2 The CFO shall establish written procedures for the operation of the investment program consistent with this investment policy, including establishment of appropriate written agreements with financial institutions.
+In accordance with the California Government Code (CGC) Section 53607, the Board hereby delegates the authority to invest or reinvest the PTSC's funds, to sell or exchange securities so purchased and to deposit securities for safekeeping to the Treasurer for a one year period, who thereafter assumes full responsibility for such transactions and shall make a monthly report of those transactions to the Board.
+Subject to review by the Board, the Board may renew the delegation of authority each year. - 4.2 The Treasurer shall establish written procedures for the operation of the investment program consistent with this investment policy, including establishment of appropriate written agreements with financial institutions.
 Such procedures shall include explicit delegation of authority to persons responsible for investment transactions.
-The CFO may engage independent investment managers to assist in the investment of the PTSC's financial assets. - 4.3 No person may engage in an investment transaction except as provided under the terms of this policy and the procedures established by the CFO. - 4.4 Officers and employees involved in the investment process shall be governed by the Public Transportation Services Corporation Ethics Policy and annually shall file a Statement of Economic Disclosure with the PTSC's Ethics Office.
+The Treasurer may engage independent investment managers to assist in the investment of the PTSC's financial assets. - 4.3 No person may engage in an investment transaction except as provided under the terms of this policy and the procedures established by the Treasurer. - 4.4 Officers and employees involved in the investment process shall be governed by the standards regarding ethical behavior and conflicts of interest established in the Los Angeles County Metropolitan Transportation Authority Ethics Policy and annually shall file a Statement of Economic Disclosure with the PTSC's Ethics Office.